 - 1 cup Andes Creme de Menthe Baking Chips, or chopped Andes Mints

 - Line 2 baking sheets with parchment paper or silicone baking mats.
 In a large bowl, cream the butter and both sugars together well until fluffy.
 Add in egg and vanilla extract.

 - In a separate large bowl, whisk together the flour, cocoa powder, baking soda, and salt.
 Add the dry ingredients into the wet ingredients, one cup at a time, with a rubber spatula until just incorporated.
 The dough will look and feel a little dry, this is when you mix in the milk and fold in the Andes baking chips and chocolate chips.

-- Using a small cookie scoop or a spoon to roll about 2 tablespoons of dough into balls, place cookie dough on the baking sheets.
+- Using a small cookie scoop or a spoon to roll about 2 tablespoon of dough into balls, place cookie dough on the baking sheets.

 - Bake 10 minutes.
 Let cool on the baking sheets for about 5 minutes, then transfer to a wire rack to cool completely.

 - Keep in an airtight container for 3-4 days.